amartinm7/playground/docs/servers/01-kubernetes/00-_lab/00-vagrant/01-install-kubernetes-with-vagrant-on-virtualbox/install_kubernetes_with_vagrant.md

   - Open the forwarded_port into the master box to allow communicate the master host with the host
   - Setup the scripts to be executed in order create the kubernetes cluster.
 The current script will have more references to another scripts.

+### Accelerate the proccess

+Everytime we run the vagrant file `vagrant up` the master and worker starts to download a lot of dependencies as updating the SO, downloading the docker and kubernetes files.
+This is doing that the process is so slow, because we have to spend a lot of time to do it every time.
+So in order to improve th process, the first thing that we have to do is to create a box with the downloaded updates.
+Once done, we package the current box.
+The box can be named 'my_k8s_so_updates'.
+To that, we do `vagrant up` and exec only the so dependecies script.
+We create the box `vagrant package my_k8s_so_updates`.
+After that we can use it into the vagrant file as `master.vm.box="my_k8s_so_updates"` and `worker.vm.box="my_k8s_so_updates"`.
+We iterate the process creating more boxes with the docker and kubernetes files.
+So in this way, when we run the vagrant, all it's downloaded and you don't have to spend a lot of time in the process.

 ## Install virtualbox

 ## Install vagrant